soportebteam/trustos/source/index.rst

    releases
    contributing

-.. note:: Please make sure you are looking at the documentation that
-	  matches the version of the software you are using.
-See the version label at the top of the navigation panel on the left.
-	  You can change it using selector at the bottom of that navigation panel.

 .. note:: If you have questions not addressed by this documentation, or run into
     issues with any of the tutorials, please `contact us`_ to find additional help.